 || Energy-Aware Programming Languages and Compilers

 From smartphones, laptops, wireless sensor networks, to data centers, energy efficiency is increasingly becoming a critical goal of modern computing.
 This project investigates how energy efficiency can be improved through programming language and compiler techniques.
-We are currently designing a new programming language ET with a novel type system called Energy Types, and a novel energy-efficient stream programming and compilation model called Green Streams.
+We are currently designing a new programming language ET with a novel type system called Energy Types, a novel energy-efficient stream programming and compilation model called Green Streams.

 || Multi-Core and Many-Core Software